VictorLimaS/Projeto-B2BIT/README.md

 Axios - To make HTTP requests.<br>
 React-dom - To render the components.<br>
 React-route - I used it to create SPA with dynamic navigation.<br>
-Private - I used it to protect routes that require authentication. <br>
 Formik - To facilitate the management, validation and submission of forms.<br>
 Yup - Yup is a JavaScript library for validating schemas.<br>
 React-hot-toast - Library that displays interactive and custom notifications in React.<br>